Skip to main content

 Figure 8.5.3 Simplified map of the geology of the Long Valley caldera

 This geologic map highlights the geological units, fault lines, and other significant geologic features in eastern California, primarily focused on Long Valley and Mono Basin.
 The region is bounded on the west by the Sierra Nevada Range, and on the east by the White Mountains.
-The Long Valley caldera is an oval depression that is approximately 30 x 15 km in dimension.
+The Long Valley Caldera is an oval depression that is approximately 30 by 15 km in dimension.
 The town of Mammoth Lakes is on the western rim of the Caldera, and Mammoth Mountain is on the southwestern rim.

 The Sierra Nevada Fault trends north-northwest, and cuts through the western portion of the caldera.
 The White Mountain fault is to the east of the complex.